ghuntley/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/open-policy-agent.md

 ### Using the Open Policy Agent in the Dashboard

 As well as configuring OPA rules through the API, admin users can view and edit OPA rules from within the Tyk Dashboard.
-The advantage of configuring your OPA rules in the Dashboard is that the format is (what the language is or the format compared to the API?
-Why is it more readable?), and there are two ways you can do this.
+The advantage of configuring your OPA rules in the Dashboard is that the format is The advantage of configuring your OPA rules in the Dashboard is that you can use a code editor for it, emulating a proper developer experience.
+There are two ways you can do this:

-Open Policy Agent Rules page: In the side navigation under Dashboard Management, there is a page called OPA Rules.
-Here you can view and make any changes and choose whether your OPA rules should be enabled or disabled.
+1. From the **OPA Rules menu**.
+From the Dashboard Management menu, select OPA Rules.
+You can view and make any changes and select whether your OPA rules should be enabled or disabled.

+{{< img src="/img/dashboard/system-management/opa-rules-menu.png" alt="OPA Rules Menu" >}}

-Developer Tools: Using the keyboard shortcut CMD+SHIFT+D (or CTRL+SHIFT+D for PC), you can open the Developer Tools panel on any page in the dashboard and configure the permissions, seeing them come into effect straight away.
+2. From **Developer Tools**.
+Using the keyboard shortcut `CMD+SHIFT+D` (or `CTRL+SHIFT+D` for PC), you can open the Developer Tools panel on any page in the Dashboard and configure the permissions.
+Updates are applied in real-time.

 {{< note success >}}
 **Note**

-OPA rules can only be accessed by admin users in the dashboard.
+OPA rules can only be accessed by admin role users in the Dashboard.
 {{< /note >}}

 ![OPA Floating UI](/docs/img/2.10/opa-floating.png)